 Now that fast fashion is taking notice, with H&M being the most recent brand to jump on the Sustainable Fashion brands bandwagon it is starting to trickle into the mainstream.
 Pressure from shoppers and sustainable values from both employees and customers are taking hold throughout the industry.
 But, I don’t believe that any fast-fashion brand can be part of this movement unless they fundamentally change their business model by reducing excessive sales and growth targets.
 Pushing customers to buy more stuff made out of more sustainable fabrics isn’t a sustainable model.

-What’re our Criteria for Selecting Sustainable Fashion Brands?
+What’re our Criteria for Selecting Affordable Ethical Clothing Brands?

 To be truly sustainable it’s important to evaluate the full supply chain and lifecycle of the product from cradle right through to its grave as much as possible.
 Where does the cotton, rayon or viscose come from, as even though these fabrics are made from natural fibres it might have come from cutting down the rainforest?